China suspends popular talent show for "exceeding time limits"

 Episodes of talent show Super Girl, akin to American Idol or the X Factor, were supposed only to run for a maximum of 90 minutes, according to rules set in 2007, but sometimes exceeded the limit, the China Daily reported.

-"Instead, the channel will air programmes that promote moral ethics and public safety and provide practical information for house work," Li said.
+"Instead, the channel will air programs that promote moral ethics and public safety and provide practical information for house work," Li said.

-"I believe the reason that forced the administration to 'regulate' this programme is that some television hosts in the programme made inappropriate comments and some did not dress properly," Jin Yong of China Communication University, told the paper.
+"I believe the reason that forced the administration to 'regulate' this program is that some television hosts in the program made inappropriate comments and some did not dress properly," Jin Yong of China Communication University, told the paper.

 "The style might have offended some older viewers."